MicrosoftDocs/winrt-api/windows.ui.composition/compositionrectanglegeometry.md

 ## -description

 > [!WARNING]
-> This API is not currently supported.
-Do not call this API in your code.
+> This API contains a known issue in Windows 10, versions 2004 and below.
+Do not use this API in your code.

 Represents a rectangle shape of the specified size.